 No One-Size-Fits-All Treatment

-Throughout the 20th century, different treatment options have been attempted that fit everyone to one basic treatment structure.
-However, there are a wide variety of factors that contribute to addiction including family history, personal history, past traumas, and struggles, and the environment you grew up and live in.
+Throughout the 20th century, addiction specialists have tried different treatment options and applied them to patients in a one-size-fits-all manner.
+However, there are a wide variety of factors that contribute to addiction that therapists should consider when developing treatment plans for patients, including family history, personal history, past traumas, struggles, and home environment.

 Attends to Multiple Needs

 Treatment is often not about just treating addiction or alcoholism.
-Sometimes there are underlying stresses, anxieties, or mental issues that are contributing to substance use.
-In other cases, there are issues that stand in the way of effective drug treatment that need to be addressed first.
+Sometimes there are underlying stresses, anxieties, or mental issues that contribute to substance use.
+In other cases, some issues stand in the way of effective drug treatment that needs to be addressed first.